-Implications on other Applications for THz Comunications
+Implications on other applications for THz Comunications

-- Standardization of a THz systems for wireless data centers can pave the way for other applications - Availability of cheaper CMOS technolgy will enable the adoption of the standard to nomadic mass-market applications, e. g. gaming
+- Standardization of a THz systems suitable for wireless data centers can pave the way for other applications, e.g. wireless backhauling and intradevice communication - All these applications may be grouped together by a standard on "Beam switchable wireless point-topoint 40/100 Gbps links" - Availability of cheaper CMOS technology will enable the adoption of the standard to nomadic mass-market applications, e. g. gaming